Jmcguire93/block-users-app/README.md

 # Company Engneering Recruitment Exercise

 ## Info
-Added the ability to block users, take notes on the reason for blocking a user, dislaying a list of blocked users and adding a rake task that cleans up damage in the database caused by a hijacked user.
+Added the ability to block users, take notes on the reason for blocking a user, display a list of blocked users and added a rake task that cleans up damage in the database caused by a hijacked user.

 ## License